Attorney who helped fight Trump travel ban appointed to federal bench in Washington state

 “Biden has been emphasizing diversity and thinking in terms of experiential diversity on the courts, and that’s great,” said Professor Carl Tobias, who holds the Williams Chair in Law at the University of Richmond in Virginia.
 “These are groundbreaking appointments in your state and the nation as a whole.”

-Sen. Maria Cantwell noted that “Western Washington has one of the largest populations of Asian Americans in our country, and it is important that our federal bench reflects the diversity of our state.
+Sen. Maria Cantwell noted that “Western Washington has one of the largest populations of Asian Americans in our country, and it is important that our federal bench reflects the diversity of our state.”

 Lin’s appointment to the federal bench is unconventional in other ways.
 She is the first former federal public defender appointed to be a federal judge in the district.
 Lin was president of the board of directors of the American Civil Liberties Union of Washington.